 5. What does AppWorks look for in applications?

-When AppWorks reviews applications submitted by founders, we pay special attention to a founder’s North Star.
+When AppWorks reviews applications submitted by founders, we pay special attention to a founder’s north star.
 Some questions that might help you think about whether AppWorks is a good fit for you:

 What problem do you want to solve and why?